openode-io/openode-cli/README.md

 A new DNS entry can be added with:

 ```
-openode add-dns [domainName] [type] [value]
+openode add-dns [domainName] [type] [value] [priority]
 ```

 where the domainName is the domain name, type is the DNS entry type (A, TXT, etc.), and finally a value must be set.
+A priority can be set for MX type records.

 #### del-dns